-While there are many more covered bridges in New England, we think the Woodstock bridges are some of the most charming and beautifully constructed structures in the state.
+While there are many more covered bridges in New England, the Woodstock bridges are some of the state’s most charming and beautifully constructed structures.
 That’s why we included two of them.
 You’re welcome.

-See Related: Fun & Best Things to Do in Manchester, Vermont
+See Related: Things to Do in Manchester, Vermont

 13. Explore Woodstock Village

-In the town of Woodstock Village, you’ll experience the quaint small-town vibe you picture in Vermont while simultaneously enjoying the perks of a big city.
-With 30 shops, over 20 restaurants, several gyms, places of worship of all kinds, genuinely pretty architecture, many walkable paths and green spaces, Woodstock Village is a wonderful part of town to explore.
+In Woodstock Village, you’ll experience the quaint small-town vibe you picture in Vermont while simultaneously enjoying the perks of a big city.
+With 30 shops, over 20 restaurants, several gyms, places of worship, genuinely pretty architecture, many walkable paths, and green spaces, Woodstock Village is a wonderful part of town to explore.

 If you’re in the mood to shop, you can find local stores and boutiques selling unique clothing, outdoor gear, home decor, jewelry, art, and unique souvenirs to commemorate your Woodstock getaway.
 As for food, you won’t find better dining options in Vermont than in the Woodstock area.
 Everyone loves eating at Mon Vert Cafe, with its rustic feel-good food and coffee.

 Craving a craft beer?
 Pop in at Woodstock Hops N’ Barley for locally brewed IPAs and sours and an impressive wine collection.
 You could grab a nightcap at Au Comptoir, from craft cocktails like the Polar Plunge, Ginger margarita, or the Manhattan black.
-For a convenient stay near Woodstock Village, book this charming and spacious country home for your visit to New England and enjoy the amenities that come with staying in a full-sized house.
+For a convenient stay near Woodstock Village, book this charming and spacious country home for your visit to New England and enjoy the amenities of a full-sized house.